devz097/.NET_RapidCRUD/Dapper.FastCrud/README.md

 - Compatible with component model data annotations.
 - Opt-in relationships.
 As of 3.0, self referenced entities and multiple joins to the same target are also supported via aliases.
 - A set of "formattables" are also included, which can be used even if you don't need the CRUD features of this library but you want to take advantage of the DB mappings.
-- A generic T4 template for C# is also provided for convenience in the NuGet package Dapper.FastCrud.ModelGenerator.
+- A generic T4 template for C# is also provided for convenience in the NuGet package Devz.RapidCRUD.ModelGenerator.
 - The following mapping styles are supported:
   - Database first (limited to SQL Server)
   - Code first, using model data annotations (preferred)